-Tuition and fees are due at the beginning of each semester and are determined by the number of credit hours in which a student is enrolled.
+Tuition and fees are due by the first day of class each semester and are determined by the number of credit hours in which a student is enrolled.
 A student who has not met this obligation within 10 days after the due date may be dismissed from the Manhattan Area Technical College.
 Dismissal does not apply to students who have financial aid eligibility and plan to use those funds for tuition and fee payment.
 For those students, payment will be expected from the first financial aid check.